What Does a Human Resources Manager, Generalist, or Director Do?

 Are you interested in a general overview of the work, expectations, and contributions of a Human Resources generalist, manager, or director?
 Their role is extremely important in the operation of any organization that employs people.
 In fact, they make fundamental contributions to the organization's culture, development, and exceptional staffing.

+A Human Resources generalist, manager, or director plays a wide variety of roles in organizations.
 Depending on the size of the organization, these HR jobs may have overlapping responsibilities.
 In larger organizations, the HR generalist, manager, and director have clearly defined, separated roles in HR management.

 These roles bring progressively more authority and responsibility in the hands of the manager, then the director, and ultimately, the vice president who may lead several departments including administration.